Local Living Thailand—Hilltribe Experience

 Day 4 Ban Jabo (1B,1L,1D)

 Walk to a nearby hilltribe community to learn about the Shan people, the local masters of irrigation and wet rice farming.
-Enjoy the views along the way and take in a new way of life at community before walking back to Baan Jabo.
-It is always an option to spend all day in the Baan Jabo community, skipping the walk.
+Enjoy the views along the way and take in a new way of life at community before walking back to Ban Jabo.
+It is always an option to spend all day in the Ban Jabo community, skipping the walk.
 Approximate distance walked: 7 km Difficulty level: Moderate

 Day 5 Chiang Mai (1B,1L)